bartificer/programming-by-stealth/docs/pbs7.md

 ## The CSS Box Model

-Within the browser, every HTML tag that makes up part of the page is defined by a rectangle, and that rectangle is referred to as the tag’s _box_.
+Within the browser, every HTML tag that makes up part of the page is defined by a rectangle.
+That rectangle is referred to as the tag’s _box_.

 To build the box for an element, start with the content region itself.
-Around that you can wrap a region zero or more pixels wide in the same colour as the box’s background (transparent by default) called the padding, around that you can wrap a coloured region zero or more pixels wide called the border, and finally, around that you can add a transparent region zero or more pixels wide called the margin.
+Around that you can wrap a region zero or more pixels wide in the same colour as the box’s background (transparent by default) called the padding.
+Around that you can wrap a coloured region zero or more pixels wide called the border.
+Finally, around that you can add a transparent region zero or more pixels wide called the margin.
 Padding, border, and margin default to be symmetric, but each can have a different thickness on the top, bottom, left, and right.

 ![The CSS Box Model](../assets/pbs7/Screen-Shot-2016-01-15-at-16.06.11.png)

-The boxes for block-level tags stretch to the full width of the content area of the tag they are contained within, and stack one against the other, with the boxes touching each other.
+The boxes for block-level tags stretch to the full width of the content area of the tag they are contained within, They stack one against the other, with the boxes touching each other.
 The body tag’s box extends to the edges of the content area of the browser window or tab they are appearing in.

 ## Styling the Boxes